Esfod/ARC-Net/README.md

 To train add datasets in /dataset and run **train.py**

-The required libraries can be accessed in requirements.txt
+The required libraries can be accessed in **requirements.txt**

+The weights of my model and the SOTAs can be accessed through this [link](https://drive.google.com/drive/folders/1CO5mwZI17bh08OFXGNVZYnmIyL7aSRh8?usp=sharing)